yjingj/BFDA/README.md

 - **mychol.m**
 Function to output a matrix L such that LL' = input covariance matrix.

+- ** myiwishrnd.m **
+Function to generate sample matrix from a Inverse-Wishart distribution with given degrees of freedom, scale matrix, and dimension.

+-- Other Matlab Libraries

 - **PACErelease2.11/**
 PACE matlab package written by Yao et. al.